Like most businesses, you also want your employees to be cordial and look out for one another.

 1. Have a strict zero-tolerance policy

-The most effective way to prevent buddy punching is to address it head-on without showing any leniency.
+The most effective way to eliminate buddy punching is to address it head-on without showing any leniency.
 Putting a formal buddy punching policy in place will ensure your employees are aware of the consequences they can face.
 Having a clear zero-tolerance policy will also let the new employees know of the stance the company has against time theft.

 If you do not have a zero-tolerance policy already in place, work on one, print it out and put it where all staff can see it.
 A formal buddy punching policy also gives grounds for termination.